DevByRayRay/ama/README.md

-# ama
+# AMA: Ask Me Anything

-Ask Me Anything
+Make an issue and ask me whatever you want 😉